tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 - **Zero voltage**, is sent after the configured pulse length duration.

-Much of the beahviour is [configurable](https://github.com/fjallemark/ClockPulseService/blob/master/Service/appsettings.json).
+Much of the behaviour is [configurable](https://github.com/fjallemark/ClockPulseService/blob/master/Service/appsettings.json).

 ### Sinks
 A *sink* is a component that translates logical clock signals to some forme of I/O: